uqlibrary/fez-frontend/README.md

   ```
   See [gotchas](#gotchas) below for watchouts regarding `nvm` versions

+- if you are on a Mac, ensure xcode with developer applications is installed

 - In the root folder of `fez-frontend` install the required `npm` modules: